Skip to content

 What it's like

-• draw up plans using computer aided design (CAD) and building information modelling software
+• drawing up plans using computer aided design (CAD) and modelling software

-• coordinate the work of technicians and craftspeople on site
+• coordinating the work of technicians and craftspeople on site

 Green job